A1Swartz/butane-c2/README.md

 - pwncat

 ***

-### features TBD (ranking from most important to least)
+### features from TBD that are done
-- ACTUAL secure login system (!!!!!!!!)
+- login system
 - directory explorer
 - file downloader
+- make the control ui better
+### features TBD (ranking from most important to least)
 - logs
 - stages (for a staged attack)
   - macros
     - if macros, for example if a mac starts with `00:11:22` execute this, else execute that
-- being able to change the port
-- keylogging port
+- keylogging server
   - run a seperate socket server that will log all data recieved into a gzip compressed text file, for keylogging
   - i think the legality of the project will dive hard with this
 - plugins
-- make the control ui better
+- being able to change the port

 # contributing
 you don't have to contribute at all, but if you do decide to, try to pick one part to work on (ex: api, frontend ui, backend shell controller)